metrico/influxdb3-community/README.md

 ## Get Started

-Pull the latest iox static build or docker image.
+Pull the latest IOx static builds or use docker images.
 This demo will work with either.

 #### Static
 ```